Design and development of a portfolio website for a Canadian artist

 IDEATION

-Sketching a
+Sketching a new archive

 From my research, it became clear that an archive website was needed.
 In addition to displaying artworks as large images, the research also suggested the new site needed a strong written presence, such as a biography and artistic statements.